dfx81/dfx81/README.md

 # dfx81's Profile

 Welcome to my profile, you can see most of my repos.
-Some are public while some are private.
 Most of my old stuff is also here.
 I like to keep them as a reminder on how far I've come since I started programming in high school.

+> Fav Language: Python, Javascript, C/C++
+> Hobby: Coding, Drawing, Listening to Music
+> Fav Artist: Yorushika, Kenshi Yonezu, Panic! at The Disco

 ## Legends